 Active Inclusion in a Multi-Level and Multi-Actor Context

-Edited by Rune Halvorsen, Associate Professor and Bjørn Hvinden, Professor, Oslo and Akershus University College of Applied Sciences, Norway
+Edited by Rune Halvorsen, Associate Professor and Bjørn Hvinden, Professor, Oslo Metropolitan University, Norway

 Discovering methods to combat poverty and social exclusion has now become a major political challenge in Europe.
 This book offers an original and timely analysis of how actors at the European, national and subnational levels meet this challenge.
 Combining perspectives on multilevel and network coordination, the editors discuss to what extent actors join forces in these efforts and identify the factors limiting the coordination achieved in practice.
 The book builds on a European study comparing Germany, Italy, Poland, Sweden and the UK.